Lady Spartans suffer loss against Pirates

 Sophomore Trinity Bertolino also had a good night, making one block and three kills.

-“She had to swing at a lot of balls for us,” she said.
+“She had to swing at a lot of balls for us,” Spanier said.

-Likewise for junior Elise Tanner, who scored four kills, and also serve-received well.
+Likewise for junior Elise Tanner, who made four kills, and also serve-received well.

-“It’s a frustrating year to not be able to play in normal positions,” Spanier said, saying the girls feel mixed about the result.
+“It’s a frustrating year to not be able to play in normal positions,” Spanier said, noting the girls feel mixed about the result.

-Their upcoming tournament in Buena Vista on Saturday will likely be challenging for them, she said, but the team has been good on defense and has become better at serving over the season—she said she believes they are ready.
+Their upcoming tournament in Buena Vista Saturday will likely be challenging for them, she said, but the team has been good on defense and has become better at serving over the season.
+She said she believes they are ready.